drivet/website/content/blog/miscellanea/learning-music.md

 tune.
 Her book, on the other hand, does.

-It's probably obvious to everyone else in the world, and I'm not sure what exactly I was expecting, but it turns out, quite reasonably, that you have to know how to read sheet music in order to fully benefit from the book.
+It's probably obvious to everyone else in the world, and I'm not sure what exactly I was expecting, but it turns out that you have to know how to read sheet music in order to fully benefit from the book.
 Crazy, right?

 Unfortunately, to put it bluntly, I know pretty much nothing about reading sheet music - or music in general, really.
 Given that I really want to